-But don’t be alarmed by the whiff of Sulphur every time you turn on the faucet.
+But don’t be alarmed by the whiff of sulphur every time you turn on the faucet.
 This only happens for the hot water, which you will notice when you take a shower, but not the cold water.
 I remember my first shower upon checking into our Airbnb in Reykjavik.
-I had totally forgotten all about the Sulphuric smell in their hot water, which I have read in most articles before my trip to Iceland.
+I had totally forgotten all about the sulphuric smell in their hot water, which I had read in most articles before my trip to Iceland.
 And as soon as I turned on the faucet to hot water, I experienced first-hand the pure heated Icelandic water 😌

 Credit: Iceland Spring Bottled Water on Facebook

 It was truly refreshing!
 I must say, you will get used to the Sulphuric smell as you go along.
 It’s not as bad as one might think.
 But if you’re really still not used to it, get the bottled Spring Water at the local supermarket!